lguillier/dataset_kin/README.md

 ## Content
 - **Data/**
-  - This folder contains raw biovolume CLSM kinetics.
+  - This folder contains raw biovolume CLSM kinetics (available [Article DOI](https://doi.org/10.57745/XRXQEI) ).
   - The folder is subdivided in three sub-directories: "Monocultures", "Co-inoculation" and "Recruitement"

 - **Scripts/**
-  - This folder aims at providing scripts for fitting growth models and competition model to biovolume data.
+  - This folder aims to provide scripts for fitting growth and competition models to biovolume data.
   - The folder is subdivided according to model types (Baranyi & Roberts, Jameson and Lokta-Volterra)

 - **Results/**
-  - This folder stores output files that helped to prepare figures and tables of manuscript.
+  - This folder stores output files that helped prepare figures and manuscript tables.
   - It also contains detailed results of the statistical tests performed.

 ## Dependencies